 Fork Food Lab is a non-profit food business incubator and shared commercial manufacturing and processing facility focused on growing the local food economy.
 By providing entrepreneurs with work space, equipment, resources and access to locally sourced ingredients, we support the growth of sustainable Maine-based food businesses.

-Fork Food Lab envisions a just, diverse, and sustainable food economy for Maine where food entrepreneurs are supported in their quest to produce high quality and sustainable products utilizing locally sourced ingredients.
+Fork Food Lab envisions a robust and sustainable food economy for Maine where food entrepreneurs are supported in their quest to produce high quality and sustainable products utilizing locally sourced ingredients.

 Now based in South Portland, Fork began operations in 2016 in Portland’s West Bayside neighborhood and has hosted dozens of food business startups.
 Our members include consumer packaged goods, specialty food producers, mobile food units (food trucks, trailers, carts, etc.), bakeries, catering companies, prepared meal businesses, and more.
 The entrepreneurs, products, and services we support reflect both the innovation and diversity of our community, empowering a stronger local food system.